Our suggestions of where to visit on the Dubrovnik to Split drive

 We stayed at Studio Eva, a compact studio with a nice terrace and a small kitchen.
 It’s a place we’d recommend for a short stay: comfortable, compact and within easy walking distance of the shops, beach and port.

 Our main reason for visiting the small coastal town of Krvavica was for a spot of urban exploration.
 We’d heard about an abandoned resort and were on a mission to locate it.
 Appearing as if a flying saucer has landed among the pine trees on the Croatian coastline, this now-deserted structure was easier to find that we’d expected.
 Back in the days when Croatia was part of Yugoslavia and much of the country ran to the beat of Tito’s socialist drum, this building was officially known as the ‘Children’s Maritime Military Health Resort of Insured Persons’ although most people referred to it as the Children’s Resort in Krvavica.
-We’ll be writing more on this as part of our abandoned places series in the near future.
+We have written more about this former resort in a post about abandoned hotels in the Balkans.

 Aside from the abandoned Children’s Resort, Krvavica has a small but busy harbour and a pretty beach.
 There was a handful of cafes and beachside snack bars but no convenience stores or supermarkets.
 Krvavica seemed more of the place where people went to sit on the beach, rather than stay in the actual resort.

 No. It’s about a kilometre and a half downhill from the main road to the beach, however, Krvavica is not an official stopping point for buses, making it hard to reach by public transport.